FrankMS3/SQL-Challenge/README.md

 Performing Data Modelling, Data Engineering, and Data Analysis of employee data using SQL.

 ERD.png is an image of the Entity-Relationship Diagram of the tables, data is located in .csv files in the "data" folder, queries are located in .sql files in the "Queries" folder.
 Bonus.ipynb contains script for importing the SQL database into Pandas, creating a histogram of the most common salary ranges for employees, and creating a bar chart of average salary by title.
+Note that a config.py file will be needed for this section, instructions for this are included below.

 To get started:
 Create a database in PostgreSQL named "SQL-Challenge".
 Run the queries contained within "table_schema.sql" to create the empty tables which data will be imported into.